When the game began between them for a jest,

 When the play was played out so for one man's pleasure.

-We are busy working to bring Algernon Charles Swinburne's "Stage Love" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Algernon Charles Swinburne's "Stage Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Stage Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.